-15. Does a seller or occupier retain any liabilities relating to the real estate after they have disposed of it?
+1.15 Does a seller or occupier retain any liabilities relating to the real estate after they have disposed of it?

-The French Civil Code provides for conditions applicable to all sales of real estate properties.
+As mentioned above, the French Civil Code provides for conditions applicable to all sales of real estate properties.
 Some of these legal provisions are not mandatory.
 As a consequence, and to some extent, parties can negotiate and agree upon different terms and conditions in the sale and purchase agreement.